Anisah-bb/SupervisedLearning/README.md

 License

-This project contains a MIT.
+This project contains a MIT License.

 Legal
 This study is based on a preexisting HIPAA compliant dataset that contains no personally identifiable information.
 Due to the deidentified nature of the datasets obtained; this study was not considered human subjects research nor required consent per the Helsinki Declaration and was therefore exempt from VCU Institutional Review Board review.